kuszmaul/graveyard/README.md

 - [x] Change "Tombstone" to "Graveyard".
 (2023-02-13)
 - [x] Vectorize `contains`
 - [ ] Change "tombstone" to "graveyard" in plots.
+- [ ] Keep track of whether we must maintain reference stability.
+If not, then inserts should reorder (which will make the unsuccessful-find faster).
 - [ ] Does H2 computing %255 vs %128 make any difference?
 - [ ] Does prefetching make any difference?
 - [ ] Vectorize other operations